 We all love to travel, right?
 We certainly do!
 You’ll be pleased to know that traveling is great for more than just getting the perfect Instagram picture.
-One of the biggest benefits of travel\ling is that it significantly improves your physical health and mental health.
-On holiday, we tend to walk more, whether it is to the beach or pool (or bar!), which improves our mood and sleep quality.
+One of the biggest benefits of travelling is that it significantly improves your physical health and mental health.
+On holidays, we tend to walk more, whether it is to the beach or pool (or bar!), which improves our mood and sleep quality.
+All this walking around will require adequate shoe insoles, such as the ones provided by Protalus.
 As a result of this, our mental health thrives.
-Before you pack your suitcase, EHIC card and favorite pair of RayBan sunglasses, find out other ways traveling benefits our mental health below.
+Before you pack your suitcase, EHIC card and favorite pair of prescription sunglasses, find out other ways traveling benefits our mental health below.

 When we travel, we instantly adopt a better attitude.
 There’s something about staying out until the early hours of the morning and waking up whenever we want that we just love!
 A better attitude leads to improved mental health, too.
 Having a positive attitude will lead to success and improved happiness when you return home and get back to the daily grind, as well as bringing much-needed optimism into your life.